allegheny-college-cmpsc-480-fall-2022/course-materials/CODE_OF_CONDUCT.md

 #### Incomplete assignments

-For every two (2) incomplete assignments, a student's course grade will be lowered by half a letter grade (e.g. _two_ incomplete assignments would result in a mark of `C-`, et al.).
+For every two (2) incomplete assignments, a student's course grade will be lowered by half a letter grade (e.g. _two_ (2) incomplete assignments would result in a mark of `B-`, et al.).

 #### Ignored assignments

-If a student misses _any_ assignment, their course grade is lowered by a half letter grade for each (e.g. _one_ assignment missed would result in a `C-`, et al.).
+If a student misses _any_ assignment, their course grade is lowered by a half letter grade for each (e.g. _one_ (1) assignment missed would result in a `B-`, et al.).

 #### Academic dishonesty

 Students engaging in academically dishonest behavior will be assessed on a case-by-case basis, as circumstances and factors of a case vary widely.
 However, in situations where academic dishonesty is established, the variety of penalties might include (but are not limited to):

-* disqualification from the `A` and/or `B` "tiers"
+* disqualification from the `A` and/or "Basic Grade" tiers
 * an automatic assessment of an "Ignored" assignment

 In severe cases, academic dishonesty may result in the mark of an `F` for the course, though these cases are rare (i.e. _almost_ non-existent).
-For questions of what qualitfies under the provision of "academic dishonesty" see the remainder of this document and the _Compass_.
+For questions of what qualifies under the provision of "academic dishonesty" see the remainder of this document and the _Compass_.

 ### Assignment "bugs" and impact on grading